 bumpers and springs initially provide low resisting force which

 increases with the stroke.

 Cylinder cushions -

 are limited in their range of operation.
 Most often they are not capable of absorbing energy generated by the system.
 By design, cushions have a relatively short stroke and operate at low pressures resulting in very low energy absorption.
 The remaining energy is transferred to the system, causing shock loading and vibration.

 provide controlled, predictable deceleration.
 These products work by converting kinetic energy to thermal energy.
 More specifically, motion applied to the piston of a hydraulic shock absorber pressurizes the fluid and forces it to flow through restricting orifices, causing the fluid to heat rapidly.
 The thermal energy is then transferred to the cylinder body and harmlessly dissipated to the atmosphere.

-The advantages of using shock absorbers include:
+The advantages of using industrial shock absorbers include:

 1. Longer Machine Life – The use of industrial shock absorbers significantly reduces shock and vibration to machinery.
 This eliminates machinery damage, reduces downtime and maintenance costs, while increasing machine life.